-Use our amortization calculator to see how much you'll pay toward principal and interest and how additional payments can save you money on interest.Crunch My Numbers
+Use our amortization calculator to see how your monthly payment breaks down and how additional payments can save you money on interest.Crunch My Numbers

 How to Handle a Missed Mortgage Payment

 If you're a few days late on your mortgage payment, you likely won't have to pay a penalty.
 Most lenders have a grace period – usually around 14 days – when you can make your mortgage payment without an additional late fee.
 If you fail to pay before the grace period expires, you'll likely pay a penalty.
 Plus, a late payment will lower your credit score.